ubccsss/ubccsss.org/content/events/2022-03-17-tech-industry-night.md

 ---
 # The title of the event
-title: "Tech Industry Night - March 2022"
+title: "Tech Industry Night - Mar 2022"
 # Publishing date when the event appears, not the date of the event.
 date: 2022-02-28
 # Tags that apply to the event